 This software is licensed for use on both personal and University-owned machines and devices.

-The University has an academic site license which provides licensing for all faculty, staff and students on University and personal machines as well as computer labs in College of Arts & Sciences, College of Engineering, University Libraries and Honor College.
+The University has an academic site license which provides licensing for all faculty, staff and students on University and personal machines as well as computer labs.